Correlation Between SPDR Nuveen and VanEck CEF

 Pair Corralation between SPDR Nuveen and VanEck CEF

-Given the investment horizon of 90 days SPDR Nuveen Bloomberg is expected to generate 0.7 times more return on investment than VanEck CEF.
-However, SPDR Nuveen Bloomberg is 1.44 times less risky than VanEck CEF.
-It trades about 0.01 of its potential returns per unit of risk.
-VanEck CEF Municipal is currently generating about -0.03 per unit of risk.
-If you would invest 2,591 in SPDR Nuveen Bloomberg on December 5, 2024 and sell it today you would earn a total of 3.00 from holding SPDR Nuveen Bloomberg or generate 0.12% return on investment over 90 days.
+Given the investment horizon of 90 days SPDR Nuveen Bloomberg is expected to under-perform the VanEck CEF.
+But the etf apears to be less risky and, when comparing its historical volatility, SPDR Nuveen Bloomberg is 1.32 times less risky than VanEck CEF.
+The etf trades about -0.01 of its potential returns per unit of risk.
+The VanEck CEF Municipal is currently generating about 0.06 of returns per unit of risk over similar time horizon.
+If you would invest 2,122 in VanEck CEF Municipal on December 26, 2024 and sell it today you would earn a total of 35.00 from holding VanEck CEF Municipal or generate 1.65% return on investment over 90 days.

 Time Period3 Months [change]